PETA Will Revamp Iconic Demonstration to Protest Wool Industry

 Sophia Charchuk 202-483-7382

-Indianapolis – A trio of nude PETA members—covered only by a banner proclaiming, “We’d Rather Go Naked Than Wear Wool”—will take to the streets on Wednesday in light of PETA’s recent international exposé that revealed that gentle sheep were punched in the face, jabbed with electric clippers, slammed into the floor, and stomped on by impatient wool industry workers.
+Cincinnati – A duo of nude PETA members—covered only by a banner proclaiming, “We’d Rather Go Naked Than Wear Wool”—will take to the streets on Thursday in light of PETA’s recent international exposé that revealed that gentle sheep were punched in the face, jabbed with electric clippers, slammed into the floor, and stomped on by impatient wool industry workers.
 Some sheep even died from the abuse, including one whose neck was twisted.

-Where: Northeast corner of N. Pennsylvania and E. Ohio streets, Indianapolis
+Where: Northeast corner of Vine and Fifth streets, Cincinnati

 PETA—whose motto reads, in part, that “animals are not ours to wear”—is encouraging shoppers to take a stand against the violent industry by dropping wool this winter.